-Sebastian Thomson was until recently, Head of Academic Music and Assistant Director of Music at Bloxham School.
-He was a chorister at Christ Church Cathedral, Oxford before moving to Harrow School with the top music scholarship.
-Sebastian studied at Bristol University before holding positions at Chichester Cathedral, St Matthew’s Church Northampton and Eton College.
+Sebastian Thomson was a chorister at Christ Church Cathedral, Oxford before moving to Harrow School with the top music scholarship.
+Sebastian studied at Bristol University before holding positions at Chichester Cathedral, St Matthew’s Church Northampton, Eton College and most recently, Bloxham School.

-Currently, Sebastian continues to pursue a freelance career as a choral conductor and organist.
+Currently, Sebastian continues to pursue a freelance career as a choral conductor and organist based in Oxford.
 Having studied the organ with David Goode and David Briggs, he is in demand as both a recitalist and an accompanist.
 His recent solo engagements include recitals at Westminster Abbey, Westminster Cathedral, King’s College Cambridge, and St Paul’s Cathedral.
 Sebastian has made appearances as a performer and speaker on local and national television and radio.
-He has also been invited to play at Notre Dame Cathedral, Paris, in 2017.
+Whilst Acting Assistant Organist at Bath Abbey, Sebastian accompanied the Abbey Choir for their Christmas Day service on BBC Radio 4.
+He was also invited to play at Notre Dame Cathedral, Paris, in 2017.
 Sebastian is a Fellow of the Royal College of Organists, and a prize winner in the Choral Training Diploma examination from the College.

 Sebastian conducts The Howells Voices, a mixed voice choir inspired by the music of Herbert Howells.
 The choir takes occupancy 3 times a year in Britain’s Cathedrals and has often been described as one of the very best visiting choirs around.
 Recent venues include, Winchester, Westminster Abbey and York Minster.
 In 2015, Ian Carpenter was commissioned to write “Holy is the true light” for the choir’s tour to Gloucester Cathedral for the Feast of All Saints.